Abdisalam Hadliye: Somalia-UN bilateral cooperation

-In April 2015, Omer met with UN General Assembly President Sam Kutesa.
+In April 2015, Hadliye met with UN General Assembly President Sam Kutesa.
 The Foreign Minister briefed the UN leader on the socio-political situation and the ongoing reconstruction and development process in Somalia.
-Omer also commended the UN for its support of local peace-building initiatives.
+Omer Hadliye also commended the UN for its support of local peace-building initiatives.
 Additionally, he highlighted the general progress made in terms of state-building, and emphasized his administration's focus on the political, economic and security sectors.
 Kutesa in turn reaffirmed the General Assembly's commitment to the peace, reconstruction and development process.

 Somalia-Qatar bilateral cooperation

-In May 2015, Omer, President Hassan Sheikh Mohamud and Prime Minister Omar Abdirashid Ali Sharmarke met in Villa Somalia in Mogadishu with a visiting Qatari government delegation led by the Foreign Affairs Minister of Qatar, Khalid bin Mohammad Al Attiyah.
+In May 2015, Omer Hadliye, President Hassan Sheikh Mohamud and Prime Minister Omar Abdirashid Ali Sharmarke met in Villa Somalia in Mogadishu with a visiting Qatari government delegation led by the Foreign Affairs Minister of Qatar, Khalid bin Mohammad Al Attiyah.
 The officials touched on various bilateral matters, including the security and educational sectors as well as the Houthi insurgency in Yemen.
 Additionally, Al Attiyah reaffirmed his administration's support for the Somali government's reconstruction efforts.
 He also indicated that the Qatari government would invest in Somalia given the nation's abundant natural resources and other investment opportunities.
-Omer in turn commended the Qatari leadership for its support of security and stabilization initiatives in Somalia.
+Omer Hadliye in turn commended the Qatari leadership for its support of security and stabilization initiatives in Somalia.

 Awards

-In 2001, Omer was awarded the Third "Hats Off" Award by the National Association to Restore Pride in America's Capital (NARPAC) for his contributions to good governance in the District of Columbia.
+In 2001, Omer Hadliye was awarded the Third "Hats Off" Award by the National Association to Restore Pride in America's Capital (NARPAC) for his contributions to good governance in the District of Columbia.